dejagersh/behat-api-feature-context/README.md

 #WARNING
 Most of these functions are not tested yet.
 I will be using this file for my projects and fix bugs as I encounter them.
 Be aware of this :)

+If you notice any problems, please create a new issue [here](https://github.com/thejager/behat-api-feature-context/issues/new) or if you would like to fix it yourself and create a pull request. :)